TalaJallad/reading-noted/README.md

 * The End:

 Just like that we have rached the end of my day.
-It was eye-opening in many ways and I look forward to the coming days, to new stories and learning, and to watching my self grow professionally and personally!
+It was eye-opening in many ways and I look forward to the coming days, to new stories and learnings, and to watching my self grow professionally and personally!

 **You can find my profile on GitHub through this [link](https://github.com/TalaJallad)!**